-Rabinowitz-Voronoff Financial Group

-L to R: Amanda Leung, Ivan Liu, Abraham Beer, Anton Voronoff, Lawrence Rabinowitz, Cathy Heap

 Speaking Personally: The start of another year is a good reminder of how quickly time passes us by.
-With time, it is important to continue positioning your investment portfolio to account for new developments.
+With time, it is important to continue positioning your investment portfolio to ensure it is best structured to account for new developments.
 Even the simple fact of getting older may change your financial responsibilities and alter the goals for your investment portfolio.
 Please call if you feel a personal review would be timely.
-Wishing you the best for the year ahead.

-In This Issue: Page

-Power of Attorney Checklist 2

-What Your Credit Score Says 2

-Transferring Your Pension 3

-Federal Tax Changes Are Expected 4

-The Importance of Planning Ahead

-Power of Attorney Checklist

-- Do you have a valid power of attorney?
+Wishing you good health and happiness for the year ahead.
+This newsletter has been prepared on a contract basis for the Investment Advisor noted by J. Hirasawa & Associates.
+Opinions and comments may differ from those of CIBC World Markets Research and should not be considered representative of CIBC World Markets Inc.'s beliefs, opinions or recommendations.
+Contents copyright by the publishers and may not be reproduced without written permission.
+This information, including any opinion, is based on various sources believed to be reliable, but its accuracy cannot be guaranteed and is subject to change.
+CIBC and CIBC World Markets Inc., their affiliates, directors, officers and employees may buy, sell, or hold a position in securities of a company mentioned herein, its affiliates or subsidiaries, and may also perform financial advisory services, investment banking or other services for, or have lending or other credit relationships with the same.
+CIBC World Markets Inc. and its representatives will receive sales commissions and/or a spread between bid and ask prices if you purchase, sell or hold the securities referred to above.
+Clients are advised to seek advice regarding their particular circumstances from their personal tax and legal advisors.
+If you are currently a CIBC Wood Gundy is a division of CIBC World Markets Inc., a subsidiary of CIBC and a Member of the Canadian Investor Protection Fund and Investment Industry Regulatory Organization of Canada.
+The Importance of Planning Ahead Power of Attorney Checklist Do you have a valid power of attorney?
 For the first time in Canada's history, seniors outnumber children under 15 years of age, making up over 16% of the population.
 Even if you are not part of our senior population, you should plan ahead for a time when you may need help managing your affairs.
-It is important to consider whether powers of attorney are right for you, and, if you have them, whether they still meet your needs.

-- ☐ Have you prepared separate documents based on your requirements?
+It is important to consider whether powers of attorney are right for you, and, if you have them, whether they still meet your needs. □ Have you prepared separate documents based on your requirements?
 Generally, there are two main types of powers of attorney.
 The names and availability vary by province.
 A power of attorney for property allows a named entity(s) (called the "attorney(s)") to conduct financial transactions for you.
-A power of attorney for personal care allows your attorney(s) to make decisions for your health care in the event of incapacity.

-- □ Is/are the attorney(s) who was/were named still the best choice to manage your situation?
+A power of attorney for personal care allows your attorney(s) to make decisions for your health care in the event of incapacity. □ Is/are the attorney(s) who was/were named still the best choice to manage your situation?
 Time changes many things.
 Perhaps a named attorney has passed away or no longer lives in close vicinity.
-A periodic review can ensure that the most suitable attorney continues to be named.

-- Have you specified certain limitations in your powers of attorney based on your situation?
+A periodic review can ensure that the most suitable attorney continues to be named. □ Have you specified certain limitations in your powers of attorney based on your situation?
 Depending on your particular circumstances, you may wish to provide specific instructions for managing your assets, such as for a limited task like selling a house, or for a specific time period.
 Remember that unless limitations are set for the attorney, they will have full discretionary power over the management of your finances/property.